Jollywatt/typst-fletcher/src/edges.typ

   /// This can be `none` to disable snapping or `auto` to detect nearby nodes.
   /// A pair such as `(none, auto)` can be used to control snapping at each end independently.
   ///
-  /// *@edge.debug options:* You can use the `debug: "edge.snap"` option to see the edge's path before snapping is applied.
+  /// You can use the @debug.edge.snap debug option to see the edge's path before snapping is applied.
-  /// Additionally, the debug options `"edge.snap.from"` and `"edge.snap.to"` highlight the nodes that are ultimately snapped to.
+  /// Additionally, @debug.edge.snap.from and @debug.edge.snap.to highlight which nodes actually get snapped to.
   ///
   /// -> none | auto | pair
   snap-to: (auto, auto),